 The turnstiles at the Georgia Dome are activated by barcode tickets only.
 Each ticket has a barcode that must be scanned in order for each fan to enter the stadium.
 If your ticket is missing a barcode, please contact the Falcons Ticket Office (404) 223-8000.
-On game days, please visit the Falcons Customer Service windows located on the south side of the Dome between Gates A and D to rectify any barcode-related ticket problem.
+On game days, please visit the Falcons Customer Service windows located on the north side of the Georgia Dome in the West Plaza ticket office to rectify any barcode-related ticket problem.

 For the comfort and health of all fans, the Georgia Dome is a smoke-free environment.
 There is no smoking allowed in the facility.